The Cleaning, Kitchen and Bathroom Products arrangement comprises two key categories:

-If the product cannot be sourced by any of the panel suppliers, then you will need to source such products in accordance with the State Supply Commission policies.
+If the product cannot be sourced by any of the panel suppliers, then you will need to source such products in accordance with Western Australian Procurement Rules.
 Details of your purchased products should be advised to the contract manager as there may be an opportunity to include such products within the CUA.

 How does Finance manage the contract?

 The suppliers, at the end of every quarter, report to Finance on the range of products purchased by Public Authorities.
 This enables Finance to monitor the performance of the contract against Key Performance Indicators and contractor compliance with the terms and conditions of the contract.

 What do I do if I am unhappy with the service of a contractor?

 Government Procurement aims to continuously improve the services it provides to customers and welcomes feedback on the level of satisfaction experienced under this contract or with the contractor(s) performance.
 If you are dissatisfied with the goods and/or service provided by the contractor or have any specific concerns, these should be discussed in the first instance directly with the contractor.